ebi-ait/ingest-archiver/conversion/README.md

 While the `JsonMapper` has support for field chaining, for complex JSON with several levels of nesting, combined with long field names and field list, repetitively providing full field chain can be tedious.
 To be able to express this more concisely, anchoring can be used.
-Anchoring specifies the root of the JSON structure to map to a new JSON format.
+Anchoring specifies the root of the JSON structure to map to a new JSON format, relative to the actual root of the original JSON document.

 #### The `on` Parameter